cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ### Validity predicate

-WASM client validity checking uses underlying WASM Client code.
+Wasm client validity checking uses underlying Wasm Client code.
 If the provided header is valid, the client state is updated & the newly verified commitment written to the store.

 ```typescript
 function checkValidityAndUpdateState(